sandiegopython/test-driven-django-development/tutorials/02-models.rst

 Models
 ======

-(TODO Explain what models are and why we're using them)

 Creating an app
 ---------------

 It is generally a good practice to separate your Django projects into multiple specialized (and sometimes reusable) apps.
 Additionally every Django model must live in an app so you'll need at least one app for your project.

 Let's create an app for blog posts and related models.
 We'll call the app ``blog``: